-- 4.18 The purpose and likely frequency of supervisory meetings, both formal and informal, at different stages of the research degree, should be made clear to the PGR by the supervisor(s), at the School's induction at the outset of the programme, and in the School's PGR handbook. - 4.19 A supervisory meeting, whether requested by the PGR or their supervisor(s), should normally take place within seven working days.
+- 4.19 The purpose and likely frequency of supervisory meetings, both formal and informal, at different stages of the research degree, should be made clear to the PGR by the supervisor(s), at the Faculty's/School's induction at the outset of the programme, and in the Faculty's/School's PGR handbook. - 4.20 The first supervision meeting should be held in line with the Framework for Initial PGR Supervision Meetings (see the Information for supervisors webpage). - 4.21 A supervisory meeting, whether requested by the PGR or their supervisor(s), should normally take place within seven working days. - 4.22 From the commencement of registration to the submission of the thesis, formal supervision meetings must be held throughout the year and take place at least once a month for full-time PGRs, and once every two months for part-time PGRs, and in either case more frequently if a Faculty PGRC prescribes.
+This applies to all PGRs, including Visiting PGRs (see section 17). - 4.23 Post-submission (i.e. between submission and viva), a formal supervision meeting may be requested by the PGR.
+Otherwise, any supervisory interaction is expected to be more informal and to focus on preparation for the viva. - 4.24 In instances of a PGR receiving an outcome of minor corrections, a formal supervision meeting should occur once within the three month corrections period (for full-time PGRs) or twice within the six month corrections period (for part-time PGRs).
+PGRs on a Student visa will need to ensure they comply with the minimum engagement expectations. - 4.25 In instances of a PGR receiving an outcome of major corrections, formal supervision meetings should occur three times within the six month corrections period (for full-time PGRs) or six times within the twelve month corrections period (for part-time PGRs).
+PGRs on a Student visa will need

-- 4.20 From the commencement of registration to the submission of the thesis, formal supervision meetings must be held throughout the year, and take place at least once a month for full-time PGRs, and once every two months for part-time PGRs, and in either case more frequently if a School PGRC prescribes.
-This applies to all PGRs, including Visiting PGRs (see section 17). - 4.21 Post-submission (i.e. between submission and viva), a formal supervision meeting may be requested by the PGR.
-Otherwise, any supervisory interaction is expected to be more informal and to focus on preparation for the viva. - 4.22 In instances of a PGR receiving an outcome of major corrections, formal supervision meetings should occur three times within the six month corrections period (for full-time PGRs) or six times within the twelve month corrections period (for part-time PGRs).
-PGRs on a Student Visa will need to ensure they comply with the minimum engagement expectations. - 4.23 In instances of a PGR receiving a revise and resubmit outcome, formal supervision meetings should take place at least once a month. - 4.24 In all instances, the content and dates of supervision meetings must be recorded via the appropriate University of Sussex central system by the PGR within one week of the meeting taking place, and confirmed by the relevant supervisor, as per the Attendance, Engagement and Absence Policy.
+- to ensure they comply with the minimum engagement expectations. - 4.26 In instances of a PGR receiving a revise and resubmit outcome, formal supervision meetings should take place at least once a month (for full-time PGRs) or every two months (for part-time PGRs). - 4.27 In all instances, the content and dates of supervision meetings must be recorded via the appropriate University of Sussex central system by the PGR within one week of the meeting taking place, and confirmed by the relevant supervisor, as per the Attendance, Engagement and Absence Policy.